 See where you sit on the spend-save spectrum

-Once you’ve done a thorough analysis of your spending and saving, and you’ve worked out all of your expenses relative to your income (including whether you’ve got enough money each month to meet all of your financial commitments) then you should be in a better position to understand whether you’d be able to pay your credit card balance off in full each month to avoid paying interest (if that's your goal).disclaimer It might give you an idea of whether the credit limit you’re considering applying for is right for you.
+Once you’ve done a thorough analysis of your spending and saving, and you’ve worked out all of your expenses relative to your income (including whether you’ve got enough money each month to meet all of your financial commitments) then you should be in a better position to understand whether you’d be able to pay your credit card balance off in full each month to avoid paying interest (if that's your goal).disclaimer It might also give you an idea of whether the credit limit you’re considering applying for is right for you.

 If, following your homework, you feel that you’re sitting too far in the ‘spend’ zone or you’re keen to move further into the ‘save’ zone, then perhaps read our tips on how to split your spending into budget buckets – which might give you some ideas on ways that may help you to cut down on unnecessary items.